 assets since we won't use them directly in our project.

 library folder is generated once the project is first opened and imported.
 In this folder, all assets of the game are renamed with their UUID (universal unique identifier) and will be copied over when the game is published.
-This folder should be ignored by version control system such as in

 library is damaged or missing, you can safely delete the